 Places to visit

-Far less popular than its upper counterpart, Lower Engadine is a hidden alpine paradise.
-The geological background of the Lower Inn Valley forms a peculiar landscape, marked by jagged flanks, and high-lying terraces, where most of the villages are located.
-Its cuisine is original and varies from kitchen to kitchen.
+Far less popular and well-known than its upper counterpart, Lower Engadine is a hidden alpine paradise.
+The geological background of the Lower Inn Valley forms a distinctive landscape marked by jagged flanks and high-lying terraces, where most of the villages are located.
+Its cuisine is quite original and varied.

 Zermatt is a car-free village in the upper Valais.
-It’s probably best known as a platform for skiing and mountaineering, especially on the mountain which towers above the village, the legendary Matterhorn (aka Cervino).
+It’s probably best known as a platform for skiing and mountaineering, especially on the 4,478 m high peak that towers above the village, the legendary Matterhorn (aka Cervino).

 The Aletsch Glacier is the largest glacier in the Alps, covering approx. 82 sq km in the Swiss canton of Valais.
 The whole area is part of the Jungfrau-Aletsch Protected Area, which was declared a UNESCO World Heritage site in 2001.